 Pocket Nurse offers SimScreen so that students can complete pharmacist/patient interaction scenarios independently while maintaining instructor oversight.
 Patient Counseling Record and Third Party Rx Logs allow for students to practice their written communication skills for prescription and counseling documentation.

-Bailey Salvati is the Sales Intern at Pocket Nurse.
-She is a student at University of Pittsburgh, majoring in Communications, and she will be a senior in the fall of 2018.
+Bailey Salvati is the Account Representative at Pocket Nurse.
+She graduated from University of Pittsburgh, with a degree in in Communications.